KMS states on uniform Roe algebras: Basics on KMS states on uniform Roe algebras

 \subsection{Strongly continuous KMS states}

 This section deals with strongly continuous KMS states.
 As we shall see below, those states are the easiest to get and, whenever they exist, they are unique (Theorem \ref{ThmStrongContKMSINTRO}).
-We also show that the set of $\beta$'s for which a strongly continuous KMS state exists must be either of the form $(t,\infty)$ or $[t,\infty)$, for some $t\geq 0$ (Corollary \ref{CorPropStrongContKMS}).
+We also show that the set of $\beta$'s for which a strongly continuous KMS state exists must be either of the form $(t,\infty)$ or $[t,\infty)$, for some $t\geq 0$ (Corollary \ref{CorPropStrongContKMS} for a precise statement).

-\begin{proposition} Let $X$ be a u.l.f.\ metric space, $h\colon X\to \R$ be an unbounded coarse map, and $\beta<0$.
+\begin{proposition} Let $X$ be a u.l.f.\ metric space, $h\colon X\to [0,\infty)$ be an unbounded coarse map, and $\beta<0$.
 If $\varphi$ is a $(\sigma_{h},\beta)$-KMS state, then $\varphi(e_{x,x})=0$ for all $x\in X$.
 In particular, there are no strongly continuous $(\sigma_{ h},\beta)$-KMS states on $\cstu(X)$. \end{proposition}

 \begin{proof} Fix $x\in X$.
 As $h$ is unbounded, there is a sequence $(x_n)_n$ in $X$ such that $\lim_n h(x_n)=\infty$.
 Then, if $\varphi$ is a $(\sigma_{ h},\beta)$-KMS state on $\cstu(X)$, we have

 As $(\varphi(e_{x_n,x_n}))_n$ is bounded and $\beta<0$, we conclude that $\varphi(e_{x,x})=0$ by letting $n$ go to infinity. \end{proof}